flumeapp/help.flumeapp.com/getstarted/block-profile.md

 # Getting Started

-## How do I block / report a profile?
+## How do I block / report a user?

 .